 After the movie, we went back to the villa and got a very good night’s sleep – There was no noise whatsoever.
 Unlike the main tourist beach on Koh Rong (Koh Touch), all activities tend to finish at around 11pm on Saracen Bay, ensuring that no noise keeps you up throughout the night.

 The morning after we had the ‘all you can eat’ complementary buffet breakfast – A very satisfying thing to wake up to.
 Again, the food and coffee were of a good standard, as you would expect.
-Personally, I would have liked a selection of teas to choose from, and Sol Beach will be introducing these at a later date.

 Official Website: Sol Beach Koh Rong Samloem